 - to lower tuition costs should there be unexpected revisions that delay the submission and approval process, requiring registration in an additional term

-- complete and submit the intention to graduate form in Quest, as soon as you have submitted your thesis for examination*
+- apply to gradaute in Quest, as soon as you have submitted your thesis for examination*

 Thesis defence examination